Christian Moerlein Brewing Co.

 Christian Moerlein Brewing Co. is a private beer company that began production in 1853 in Cincinnati, Ohio, by German immigrant Christian Moerlein.
 Before closing its doors in 1919 as result of prohibition, Christian Moerlein was among the ten largest American breweries by volume.
 In 1981, the brand was revived by the Hudepohl Brewing Company as a "better beer" a precursor to the craft beer category and is considered a pioneer craft beer of the craft beer movement.
-In 1999, Hudepohl-Schoenling Brewing Co. sold out to a group of out-of-towners, a sale that included the Christian Moerlein craft beer brand.
+In 1999, Hudepohl-Schoenling Brewing Co. sold out to a group of investors, a sale that included the Christian Moerlein craft beer brand.

 In 2004, Greg Hardman, a Cincinnati resident, purchased Christian Moerlein, as well as 65 other historic Cincinnati brands, returning local ownership to Cincinnati and eventually relocated brewing to the Over-the-Rhine neighborhood in 2010.
 Hardman also led the opening of the Christian Moerlein Lager House at The Banks development in February 2012.

 In late 2019, a new group led by Jay Woffington purchased an ownership stake in the company renaming the enterprise to Cincinnati Beverage Company (CinBev).
 In part due to the COVID-19 pandemic and reports of slipping product quality the company closed the Moore Street brewing facility and fired Greg Hardman in early December 2020.
 In March 2021 a complete rebrand of the lineup of beers was announced.

 Early history & Hudepohl years

-Christian Moerlein was a Bavarian immigrant born in Truppach, Bavaria, in 1818.
+Christian Moerlein was a Bavarian immigrant born in Truppach, Kingdom of Bavaria, in 1818.
 He traveled to America in 1841 after becoming an apprentice brewer and blacksmith.
 He settled in the neighborhood of Cincinnati Ohio known as Over-the-Rhine, a heavily populated neighborhood of mostly Germans and German-Americans.
 In 1853, Moerlein opened the Christian Moerlein Brewing Company.

 In its first year of production, the Christian Moerlein Brewing Company produced 1,000 barrels of beer.
 Just over a decade later, 26,000 barrels were being produced annually.
 When production reached its peak, Christian Moerlein beer was being shipped to places as far as Europe and South America and was the only Cincinnati beer exported internationally.
 In 1890, Moerlein also purchased the Nashville Brewing Company in Nashville, Tennessee, which was managed by Moerlein's apprentice William Gerst, who "assumed sole operations" in 1893, changing the name to the William Gerst Brewing Company.
 Moerlein died in 1897, but the Christian Moerlein Brewing Company continued until Prohibition began.

 The company never recovered from Prohibition, and the brewery sat idle until the brand was reintroduced in 1981 by the Hudepohl Brewing Company.
 The new Christian Moerlein Brewing Company is part of the craft beer movement.
-The Christian Moerlein Select Lager was the first American beer to certifiably pass the Reinheitsgebot, the Bavarian Purity Law of 1516.
+The Christian Moerlein Select Lager was the first American beer to certifiably pass the Reinheitsgebot, the Bavarian Purity Law of 1516, shortly after the brand's revival.